thanhtschoepe/obsidian-publish/content/Better error handling.md

 > **Large scale, paradigm-shifting user-space libraries like this are almost never a good choice unless the entire organization is willing to buy into them for every project in the language.**"
 > - u/[oorza](https://www.reddit.com/user/oorza/)

+# Tradeoff - No back trace
+_This section is new in my 2nd edition of this article_

+From my opinion it's common practice so have a layer somewhere in your codebase that handles error.
+Once an error is caught, it's possible to identify where it originated from in form of a stack trace.
+This isn't something that returning error as value provides, and it can be a bit of a problem to find exactly where the error may comes from, especially if there's some error mapping somewhere else before it reached this layer.

+In Rust, (to the best of my knowledge), only `anyhow` crates enable Result to have error, which is not the default behavior.
 # Conclusion

 While I personally favor the Rust approach and would use Oxide-ts in new projects, the choice of error handling strategy should align with your team's expertise and project requirements.
 Simple applications might be well-served by traditional try/catch, while more complex systems might benefit from the type safety and explicitness of Result types.